mhlee216/mhlee216.github.io/index.md

 I previously interned at **Post-genome Informatics Lab** at **School of Systems Biomedical Science**, Soongsil University.

-I am double majoring in **Biotechnology** and **Bioinformatics** and convergence majoring in **Big Data Computing** at **School of Systems Biomedical Science**, Soongsil University.
+I am double majoring in **Biotechnology, Bioinformatics** and convergence majoring in **Big Data Computing** at **School of Systems Biomedical Science**, Soongsil University.

-I am broadly interested in studying machine learning, bioinformatics, and cheminformatics.
+I am broadly interested in studying **machine learning, bioinformatics, and cheminformatics**.

 This includes topics in deep neural network applications, graph representation learning, drug discovery, and molecule generation.